Fredericksburg in the Texas Hill Country AVA: Climate

 The Fredericksburg area, at latitude 30 degrees north, is far enough south to escape harsh winters.
 At an elevation of 1747 ft and a distance of more than 200 mi inland from the Gulf Coast, the Fredericksburg area escapes the hot, humid summers characteristic of many southern climates.
 Summer temperatures are more characteristic of the High Plains than of southern Texas.
 Smog is unknown, and severe storms are very rare.
 Total annual precipitation averages 27.44 in.
 The lack of rainfall is due to the distance north and west of the Gulf of Mexico.
 A result of the dry climate is an abundance of sunshine which is a requirement for quality fruit.
 The dry climate also reduces disease problems.
 The Fredericksburg area is generally cooler than surrounding areas.
 Summer nights at Fredericksburg average 4 to 5 F cooler than at lower elevations east of the Hill Country.
 The growing season (freeze-free period) in the Fredericksburg area averages 219 days.
 The average date of the last occurrence of 32 degrees in spring and the first occurrence in fall are April 1 and November 6, respectively.
 The altitude of the area serves two purposes.
 In winter there are over 850 hours per year at below 40 F. This maintains a proper winter dormancy factor.
 A second altitude benefit is that of temperature change between night and day.
 A difference in temperature is required to properly mature a fruit.
 Because of the higher elevation of the Fredericksburg area, the temperature difference between night and day is more pronounced than in surrounding areas.
 Weather maps published by the Bureau of Business Research at the University of Texas show that the viticultural area is located at or near departure or change points from surrounding areas for temperature, precipitation and relative humidity.
 The Fredericksburg area is generally cooler than areas to the north and east while about the same mean annual temperature as areas to the immediate south and west.
 The mean annual precipitation for the viticultural area is about the same as the area to the north, more than the area to the west, and less than the areas to the east and south.
 The mean annual relative humidity for the Fredericksburg area is about the same as the areas to the north and south, lower than the area to the east, and higher than the area to the west.
+The plant hardiness zone is 8b.